 There are typically some temporary guardrails that keep early investors from selling immediately, namely, the “lock-up” period.
 Usually in place for 90 to 180 days after an IPO, the lock-up is a time during which early investors are not allowed to sell their shares.
-That’s because founders or other early investors in a company may own more shares than are available in the IPO.

 If they sell immediately, they may flood the market with those shares, potentially driving down the price.
 The lock-up period prevents this and helps ensure that share prices remain relatively stable for a period of time after the IPO.